 Step by step improvements to the campaign

-While our logic told us to target food bloggers initially, our machine learning platform identified several other converting segments such as humour and entertainment, lifestyle, photography, fashion, skincare and travelling that together contributed to over 24% of the project performance.
+While our logic told us to target food influencers initially, our machine learning platform identified several other converting segments such as humour and entertainment, lifestyle, photography, fashion, skincare and travelling that together contributed to over 24% of the project performance.

-We tried all the social media platforms in the initial stages to identify what worked and noticed that not only did Facebook and Instagram bring higher CPA, but the bloggers on these platforms were more willing to take up food projects such as this one.
+We tried all the social media platforms in the initial stages to identify what worked and noticed that not only did Facebook and Instagram bring higher CPA, but the influencers on these platforms were more willing to take up food projects such as this one.

 In previous influencer marketing campaigns, posts by Domino’s had received high engagement in terms of likes and comments, but the conversions had been low and could not be tracked.
 It was equally difficult to attribute sales to a particular influencer and identify the most relevant audience.